 One of the NEPA documents I worked on is an Environmental Impact Statement for the modernization of a Navy training complex in Nevada.
 A few examples of the resource chapters (there are 13 total) included analyzing impacts to Airspace, Land Use, and Cultural Resources.

 No Typical Day for a NEPA Intern

 Within a single project I had different responsibilities for different resource chapters, but, during my internship, I also helped with multiple projects.
-I enjoyed being involved in several projects at once because it allowed me to solidify what I learned during my first year coursework and exposed me to new skills and subjects.
+I enjoyed being involved in several projects at once because it allowed me to solidify what I learned during my first year coursework in the master's in environmental policy program and exposed me to new skills and subjects.
 No week was the same.
 My responsibilities ranged from research, editing, writing, to data organization, and more.
 Here are some representative examples of specific projects and tasks I worked on:

 - Compiled and organized GIS data of marine mammal surveys in the Pacific Ocean to help determine potential mitigation areas for the U.S. Navy.

 - Edited a supporting EIS document that modeled the economic impacts of a proposed modernization of a Navy training and testing complex in Nevada on the surrounding counties.
 The document was technical and I edited it to ensure the information was correct, the analysis was understandable, and for general flow and presentation.